stanford-policylab/law-order-algo/README.md

-# Law, bias, and algorithms
+# Law, order, and algorithms
-Course material for Law, Bias, and Algorithms
+Course material for Law, Order, and Algorithms

 ## Initializing